SteLib/SteLib/README.md

 💼 Professional Experience & Projects
 Thesis Internship | 03/2025 - 05/2025
 Babylon Cloud SpA - Rome, RM
-Developed and implemented [monitoring and alerting systems](https://github.com/SteLib/Monitoring-and-Alerting-System-for-Linux-Machines) using the following tools:
+Developed and implemented [monitoring and alerting systems for linux machine](https://github.com/SteLib/Monitoring-and-Alerting-System-for-Linux-Machines) using the following tools:

 Node Exporter: Used for exporting system-level metrics on Linux machines.